 Gemini and "surrounding"

 Gemini truly starts where Taurus ended - with Orion.
 The famous star Betelgeuse is at 3°45’ sid.
 Gemini.
 At 5 degrees on the ecliptic we find the "anti GEN" point (Galactic Equatorial Nodes).

 Pollux and Castor are the name-giving "Twin Stars" - they are a little north of the ecliptic in the later part of the Sign/constellation - it's like they stand with their feet on the galactic equator and the heads near Cancer.

 Gemini is of mutable air, home of Mercury.
 Traditionally Gemini is about the logic mind, communication and commerce.
 It's a very social and fast as well as curious and open to the New, whatever that may be....
-Pollux and Castor are kind of off two realms.
+Pollux and Castor (the Twins) are of two realms.
 Pollux is the one connected to the "higher and spiritual realms' and Castor managing the earthly day to day life - they work together, hand in hand, combining the two realms, anchoring the energies.

 Planetary points in Gemini: (2020 heliocentric data)

 Perihelion: Earth 15-18° , Saturn 5°

 The "anti" Galactic Equatorial Node: It's an axis - it's the two points on the ecliptic, where the Galactic Equator crosses the ecliptic, which currently happens at around 5 degrees of Gemini and Sagittarius.
 There are many cycles that are affecting Earth, the Galaxy and the Universe - the Mayan calendar speaks of them but also many other traditions and mythologies, we just started to re-discover them again.
 At the moment the moment this GEN axis is emphasized on as the precession cross is over-laying it (the solstices parallel and equinoxes square).